torproject/torspec/proposals/321-happy-families.md

   in its family line, and B's descriptor lists A in its family line.

 * Client A has descriptors for A and B, and they both contain the same entry in their family-keys or family-cert.
+(Note that a family-cert key may match a base64-encoded entry in the family-keys entry.)

 ## Migration